cvpr2025sub7946/sub7946/update.md

 Generally, user operations can be divided into two parts: unit partition and unit-wise setting.

-- In this case, we show a sample of the combination of 3 units.
+- In the following case, we show a sample of the combination of 3 units.
 We choose the fire as the Unit-1 and the fox as Unit-2, leaving the background as Unit-0.
 The category of Unit-0/1/2 are then set as borderland/brush/drag.
 You can refer to the following video to see how to input parameters (including the 6-DoF parameters) to each unit.

 <table>
   <tr>